digiapulssi/zabbix-proxy-setup/README.md

 1. Initialize proxy configuration structure: `./init-config.sh`.
 2. Setup proxy configuration by running necessary setup scripts or manually setting up files
-3. Create and run proxy docker container: `./start-proxy.sh`
+3. Create proxy docker container: `./create-proxy.sh`
+4. Start proxy docker container: `docker start zabbix-proxy`

 To modify proxy configuration:

-1. Stop and destroy container: `./stop-proxy.sh`
+1. Stop and destroy container: `./remove-proxy.sh`
 2. Update proxy configuration by running necessary setup scripts or manually setting up files
-3. Create and run new proxy docker container: `./start-proxy.sh`
+3. Create and run new proxy docker container: `./create-proxy.sh` and `docker start zabbix-proxy`

 The docker container created is named zabbix-proxy by default.
-Different container name can be given to start and stop scripts as argument.
+Different container name can be given to create and remove scripts as argument.

 The docker container version is read from zabbix/container.version.
-This can be overridden by giving second argument to start script.
+This can be overridden by giving second argument to `create-proxy.sh` script.

 ## Setup scripts

 *NOTE: Running setup scripts while proxy container is running is not guaranteed to be safe.*

+### TLS PSK Connection Setup

+The setup script generates PSK key in zabbix/ssl/keys/zabbix_proxy.psk and adds necessary environment variables to env.list used in container startup.

+1. Run `sudo ./setup-psk.sh` to setup PSK key and identity for proxy
+2. Configure the same PSK key and identity on Zabbix server

+### Zabbix PROXY SQlite Database ODBC Data Source Setup

+The setup script configures ODBC data source to use for accessing Zabbix Proxy SQLite database

+1. Run `./setup-sqlite-odbc.sh`

+The data source will be available as `zabbixproxy` and can be used with database monitor items in Zabbix.

 ### IBM DB2 ODBC Driver Setup